 The theory of control within psychology has found that low control means a negative experience and where a high control generates a positive feeling.
-As there are no connections between science and they who work on a daily basis within entertainment with the narrative as a perceptual and cognitive process, the taxonomy is so far only applied on education.
+As there are no connections between science and those who work on a daily basis within entertainment with the narrative as a perceptual and cognitive process, the taxonomy is so far only applied to education.

 Pekrun, R; Frenzel, A C.; Goetz, T; Perry, R P. Schutz, P A. (Ed); Pekrun, Reinhard (Ed), (2007).
 The Control-Value Theory of Achievement Emotions: An Integrative Approach to Emotions in Education.
 Educational psychology series., (pp. 13-36).
 San Diego, CA, US: Elsevier Academic Press, xiv, 348 pp.